abigailshilts/PickMeUp/Original App Design Project - README Template.md

     * User selects certain filters for what they are searching
 * Feed
     * User can scroll through list of groups that fit their filters
+* Map
+   *  Users can view the results of their search as pins on a map
 * Details page
     * Has more indepth description about the group
 * Page displaying your own posts